mautic/mautic/README.md

 ### Disclaimer
 *Install from source only if you are comfortable using the command line.
 You'll be required to use various CLI commands to get Mautic working and keep it working.
 If the source/database schema gets out of sync with Mautic releases, the release updater may not work and will require manual updates.
 For production, we recommend the pre-packaged Mautic which is available at [mautic.org/download][download-mautic].*

-*Also note that source code outside of a [tagged release](https://github.com/mautic/mautic/releases) should be considered ‘alpha’.
+*Also note that source code outside of a [tagged release][tagged-release] should be considered ‘alpha’.
 It may contain bugs, cause unexpected results, data corruption or loss, and is not recommended for use in a production environment.
 Use at your own risk.*

 ### How to Install Mautic
 You must already have [Composer v1](http://getcomposer.org/) available on your computer because this is a development release and you'll need Composer to download the vendor packages.
 Note that Composer v2 is not yet supported.